joshpierro/Do-This-For-The-Next-Ten-Days/Day Five.md

 ## Ten Articles James Altucher Can Write
-1. How to self publish a book
+1. How to self publish a book - the nitty gritty
 2. Practical exercise for the busy person
 3. Healthy approach to eating
 4. Advice for your first job